imixs/imixs-ml/imixs-ml-spacy/README.md

 ## Eclipse Setup

 If you use the [Eclipse Plugin Pydev](https://www.pydev.org/) (which is recommended) make sure you added the spacy lib folder.
 In the properties for your pydev project, there's a pane called "PyDev - PYTHONPATH", with a sub-pane called "External Libraries".
 You can add source folders to the path using that pane.
 Your project code will then be able to import modules from those source folders.
-For spacy this may be the folder _~/.local/lib/python3.7/site-packages/spacy_
+For spacy this should be the folder

+	~/.local/lib/python3.7/site-packages/spacy

 # Docker Hub